kindone/cppproptest/doc/Combinators.md

     });
 ```

 However, using `filter` for generating values with complex dependency may result in many generated values that do not meet the constraint to be discarded and retried.
-Therefore it's usually not recommended for that purpose if the ratio of discarded values is high.
+Therefore it's not recommended to use `filter` for that purpose if the ratio of discarded values is high.

-### Generate recursive structures
+### Generating recursive structures

+A complex real world object may contain recursive structure.
-A tree consists of nodes that may have other nodes as children.
-This is a recursive definition:
+For example, a tree consists of nodes that may have other nodes as children.
+This is a recursive definition of a tree node:

 ```cpp
 // recursive structure Node with 0 or more child Nodes